holdennguyen/wordpress-route53-lightsail/README.md

     <picture><img width="500rem" src="./assets/domain-complete.png"></picture><br><br>
 AWS will send you an email to get your confirmation.<br>
     <picture><img width="500rem" src="./assets/domain-verify.png"></picture><br><br>
+For more information, see <a href="https://aws.amazon.com/getting-started/hands-on/get-a-domain/">How to Register a Domain Name with Amazon Route 53</a>.

 <h2>Mapping domain to IP address</h2>
 In the <b>Route 53</b> console, select <b>Hosted zones</b> in the left side pannel.<br>